 Pressure injuries usually develop over 'bony' parts of the body due to sustained pressure, or pressure combined with shear and/or friction.
-The majority of pressure injuries are preventable through early identification of people at risk and subsequent effective management.
+Most pressure injuries can be prevented through early identification and subsequent management.

-There are key actions that reduce the risk and impact of pressure injuries.
+Key actions can reduce the risk and impact of pressure injuries.
 The SSKIN care bundle provides a useful approach to the prevention or management of pressure injuries.
-The SSKIN care bundle includes the following:
+It includes:

-- Keep Moving - Change your position often; do not sit or lay in one position for too long.
-Even a small movement like crossing and uncrossed your knees can help.
+- Keep Moving - change your position often.
+Do not sit or lay in one position for too long.
+Even a small movement like crossing and uncrossing your knees can help.

-- Incontinence - incontinence may increase your risk of a pressure injury.
+- Incontinence - this may increase your risk of a pressure injury.
 Keep yourself clean and dry.
 Talk to your nurse if you need help or advise about incontinence.

 - Nutrition and Hydration - eat a balanced, healthy diet and drink plenty of fluids.

 For further information and resources please visit nzwcs.org.nz | Public Resources.